Marsha Greene, August 7th, 2015

-MG: It was on Vernor and Mount Claire, and we moved there –I think I was three years old when we moved there.
+MG: It was on Vernor and Montclair, and we moved there – I think I was three years old when we moved there.
 And it was fun, it was fun.
 We moved into an apartment building and the neighbors was really nice.
 It was like one big family unit.
 The kids all played together, you know.
 We had pets, and it was really fun.
 And it was a clean area.
 There was a little store across the street.
 I can’t remember the name of that store but it was a little store right on the corner across the street from where we stayed and we would go over there and get our little penny candy and our little cookies and the owner, he was a really nice gentleman, I wish I could locate him today because I would like to tell him thank you.
 He was really nice to the kids.
-He would always tell them you know “no no no, tie your shoes, tie your shoes.
-You’re gonna fall.”
+He would always tell them you know, “No no no, tie your shoes, tie your shoes.
+You’re going to fall.”
 So those are memories that I remember during that period in that area.
-And it was nice, the apartment building sat on the corner and there was houses that sat behind us and everybody was just friendly, you know you walked down the street and everybody is like “hi, how you doing.
+And it was nice, the apartment building sat on the corner and there was houses that sat behind us and everybody was just friendly, you know you walked down the street and everybody is like, “Hi, how you doing.
 Hello, how you doing.”
 It was really friendly.

 NL: Was it an integrated neighborhood?

 MG: Yes, at that point, at that time.
 There wasn’t a lot of white families in there when we moved.
-But there were on Mount Claire there were still a lot of families that lived in the homes over there.
-It was nice ‘cause one young lady, her name was Judy.
+But there were on Montclaire there were still a lot of families that lived in the homes over there.
+It was nice because one young lady, her name was Judy.
 I remember playing with her.
-I would always try and ride my tricycle and she would always tell me “no, you’re doing it wrong, you’re doing it wrong.”
+I would always try and ride my tricycle and she would always tell me, “No, you’re doing it wrong, you’re doing it wrong.”
 And she would always try to help me, so, you know.